rzvdev1/reading-notes/code-201/class-01.md

 This topic is important because this is the core to web development and I studying to become a proficient developer.
 I will be studying web development in this module and learing the nessasary key items.

-I laern that an HTML attribute is inforamtion on
+I learn that an HTML attribute is inforamtion that wont appear on the content and used as a target to style the element.

 ## Things I want to know more about